| Title: | Frequency Distribution Tables, Histograms and Polygons |

 The result is a single histogram or polygon (absolute, relative or cumulative)

-or a set of histograms or polygon (absolute, relative or
+for fdt.default or a set of histograms or polygons (absolute, relative or

 Both ‘default and multiple’ try to compute the maximum number of histograms